 Yes.
-While the demographics change a lot from year to year, we usually have at least 35 - 50% "new staff" in any given year which would usually translate into 50 to 80 new people.
-As we draw in a lot of older staff, (early 20's and beyond) with strong programming experience, we tend to have a lot of people that are looking for a year or two of experience and then move on to programs like Teacher's College.
+While the demographics change a lot from year to year, we usually have approximately 20% “new staff” in any given year which would usually translate into 50 to 60 new people.
+As we draw in a lot of older staff, (early 20’s and beyond) with strong programming experience, we tend to have a lot of people that are looking for a year or two of experience and then move on to programs like Teacher’s College.

 While these certifications are not required to be considered for a staff position, they do add credibility to an application.
 We train all our staff in pre-camp with a basic level of first aid and safety training, but we like to have a large group of previously certified staff that we can count on in an emergency.
 Therefore these certifications will only help you in the application process.